GrantCuster/hwriting/content/posts/2020-07-12-swapping-color-schemes-across-all-terminals-and-vim-with-pywal-and-base16.md

   }
 }
 ```
 A JSON file declaring each color.
-OK, but how do those colors get communicated to the application?
+OK, but how do those colors get communicated to the applications?
 The [customization](https://github.com/dylanaraps/pywal/wiki/Customization) instructions mention `~/.cache/wal` a lot, so let's see what's in there:

 ```
 # ls ~/.cache/wal